Non-perturbative guiding center model for magnetized plasmas

+{ Most models for runaway electron trajectories in tokamaks also employ the traditional guiding center equations.
+However, loss fractions for runaway electrons in tokamak fields may deviate significantly \cite{Carbajal_2020} when computed using traditional guiding center or full-orbit modeling.
+Similarly, relative field variations along cyclotron orbits for $30\text{ MeV}$ runaways in DIII-D-like fields reach values in excess of $15\%$ \cite{Carbajal_2017}.
+After suitable modification accounting for relativistic effects, non-perturbative guiding center theory therefore offers the opportunity to correct runaway trajectory errors committed by traditional guiding center without resorting to full-orbit simulation.}

-\emph{Acknowledgements--} This material is based on work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientifc Computing Research, as a part of the Mathematical Multifaceted Integrated Capability Centers program, under Award Number DE-SC0023164.
+\emph{Acknowledgements--} This material is based on work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, as a part of the Mathematical Multifaceted Integrated Capability Centers program, under Award Number DE-SC0023164.
+It was also supported by U.S. Department of Energy grant \# DE-FG02-04ER54742, as well as the Los Alamos National Laboratory LDRD program under Project No. 20240858PRD.